Safe and Sustainable Travel to School

 For information on school bus services, including timetables and routes, please click the link below to visit Metro’s dedicated page for Prince Henry’s.

 Renewing and Applying for School Bus Passes

 For bus times and routes, please see the Connexions website here.
-Please note: as at September 2021, it is still a requirement to wear a face covering on school and public buses.

 - Metro travel passes are currently valid in the same way they always have been.
 Students will still be able to catch public buses after extra-curricular activities.